codyzu/webdev-site/m2/index.md

 app.use(express.static('public'));
 ```

-Add some large image files into the directory `public/images`.
+Add some large image files (refer to your previous project) into the directory `public/images`.

 Test your static files by navigating to http://localhost:3000/images/abc.jpg

-### Exercise 2.1: Add a new pug view at `views/originals.pug` that renders an html document that dynamically includes each image in an `img` tag and is served at http://localhost:3000/originals.
+### Exercise 3.1: Add a new pug view at `views/originals.pug` that renders an html document that dynamically includes each image in an `img` tag and is served at http://localhost:3000/originals.

 #### Hints: